pilotschenck/pyzerto-unofficial/README.md

         "Vms":[]
     }

     vpgSettingsId = v.createNewVpgSettingsObject(json.dumps(vpgPayload))
     v.commitSettingsObject(vpgSettingsId)

 ## Acknowledgements

 I would like to acknowledge several people for assisting, either directly or indirectly, in the creation of this library.
 Shaun Finn directly contributed to the zerto_auth and vra modules, and Wes Carroll provided insight and assistance based on his experiences designing and developing his excellent PowerShell API wrapper.
-I would also like to acknowledge Jacob Lucas and Chris Pacejo in providing their insight as professional developers.
+I would also like to acknowledge Nick Costigan, Jacob Lucas and Chris Pacejo in providing their insight as professional developers.